 Apart from the geographic proximity and linguistic nuances, if you were to ask the locals for their view on the island’s main connection with France then many of them will tell you the tale of Victor Hugo’s residence on the island during his exile from France in the 19th century.
 Banished for daring to criticise Napoleon III and his regime, Hugo first moved to Jersey before settling in Guernsey at his home, Hauteville House, near the town centre.
 It was here that Hugo wrote some of his most famous works, including Les Miserables, before returning to Paris in 1870 after fifteen years on the island.
 Hauteville House was donated to the city of Paris by his heirs in 1927 and is now a museum restored to the conditions found during Hugo’s residence.
 I paid for the one-hour long guided tour and spent my time soaking in the ornate decorations as well as the spectacular views of the town and harbour.

-After that delectable slice of Guernsey history, it was time for dinner and cuisine in Guernsey is definitely something that takes the best of both worlds from the UK and France.
+After that delectable slice of Guernsey history, it was time for dinner and cuisine in Guernsey is something that takes the best of both worlds from the UK and France.
 In the same restaurant I had the option of a seafood platter, akin to the fruit de la mer found in France, or a classic English fish and chips.
-With Guernsey being an island, the restaurants are abound with fresh delicious seafood.
-Don’t worry if you’re not a fan of fish as there are plenty of other great dishes for you to tuck into.
+With Guernsey being an island, the restaurants are abounded with fresh delicious seafood.
+Do not worry if you are not a fan of fish as there are plenty of other great dishes for you to tuck into.
 One thing I must say however is the restaurant prices are a bit more expensive than found on the mainland, however as Guernsey has a higher cost of living due to its status as an offshore finance centre it is understandable.